Here’s how the Green Prescription (GRx) process works for the health professional and patient.

 On 1 July 2012 the Ministry devolved GRx funding and management to district health boards (DHBs) to enable better co-ordination of initiatives at a regional level and fit with plans for better integration of health services.
 The Ministry maintains national overview of the initiative and monitors progress through quarterly reports and annual surveys.

-Some DHBs and PHOs contribute funding to the initiative to provide group programme support and strengthen the nutrition component of GRx..
+Some DHBs and PHOs contribute funding to the initiative to provide more intensive group programme support and strengthen the nutrition component of GRx.

 There are currently eighteen providers contracted to deliver the GRx initiative to referred patients and families.
 Fourteen of these are regional sports trusts, two NGOs (HealthWest, Otara Health) and two are PHOs (Nelson Bays and Marlborough/Kimi Hauora).
-Providers cover all DHB districts.
-These providers will continue unchanged until at least June 2014.
+Providers cover all District Health Boards.